A lasting power of attorney will protect you and your loved ones as you go in to care and grow older.

 In the following section we are going to look at the pros and cons of funeral plans.

-Here is also a short video that sets out the pros and cons of funeral plans.
+Here is also a short video that sets out what the prepaid funeral plans pros and cons are.

 The most significant pro of funeral plans is peace of mind.
 The death of a loved one is always difficult and incredibly upsetting.
 Financial distress is something that many families simply don’t plan to suffer with.